XericZephyr/blog/_drafts/2014-8-7-asmtracker-time-limit-detouring-project.md

 - BlinkDLL: Detect human eye close and open
 - ExpressionDLL: Detect negativity and positivity of human facial expression
 - GestureDLL: Gesture detection
-- TrackerASMDLL: Dynamically track human expression, and blink
+- TrackerASMDLL: Dynamically track human expression and eye blink
 - TrackerCLMDLL: Not clear, it seems it is not used.

 Executable Projects: